rickalouani/Rancher-howto/importing.md

       # ssh-keygen -t rsa

+- Copy your public key and Paste it on the window still open on the dashboard

-      Copy and paste your Public key, Give it a name and click Create Name your VM and click create
+- Give the key a name and click Add SSH Key

    <a href="https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/10000-9.png
 " target="_blank"><img src="https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/10000-9.png"